-more social housing.
-The government is keen to ex-pand the role of NHFIC as part of its housing policy and it has tasked it to come up with ways of attract-ing more super fund capital.
+The government is keen to expand the role of NHFIC as part of its housing policy and it has tasked it to come up with ways of attracting more super fund capital.

-Dus has its own construction arm, Dus Property, which has un-dertaken residential development such as the up-market Newmar-ket apartment development in the eastern Sydney suburb of Rand-wick and has signalled its interest in playing a more active role in the affordable housing sector.
-As Swan told the conference, he is not advocating the wide-spread use of subsidies to encour-age more investment in housing, continuence uncil and of Gradubt particularly social and affordable housing.
-But he argues that targeted, co-ordinated policies can help bridge the financing gap.
-Governments in Britain, low-cost housing, including build-to- rent projects, through favour-able tax structures.
-One of Australia's largest super funds, the S150hn Aware Super, has been working with Lendlease in the US in the build-to-rent sec-tors ince 2018.
-The former First State Super set up a SUS2bn partnership in residential housing in major US cities such as New York, Chicago, and Boston.
-Aware has drawn on the ex-
+Chus has its own construction arm, Chus Property, which has undertaken residential development such as the up-market Newmarket apartment development the eastern Sydney suburb of Randwick and has signaled its interest in playing a more active role in the affordable housing sector.

+As Swan told the conference, he is not advocating the widespread use of subsidies to encourage more investment in housing.

+particularly social and affordable

+housing.

+But he argues that targeted, coordinated policies can help bridge the financing gap.

+Governments in Britain,

-Governments in Britain, Europe and the US have long encouraged the development of low-cost housing, including build-
+Governments in Britain, Europe and the US have long encouraged the development of low-cost housing, including buildlow-cost housing, including build-to-rent projects, through favour-able tax structures.